-Today, we'll share the story of Dr. Elliott Brender, one of our guests, who has been doing the voluntary work with his profession in Cambodia for nearly 10 years.
+Today, we'll share the story of Dr. Elliott Brender, one of our guests, who has been doing voluntary work with his profession in Cambodia for nearly 10 years.
 He is exactly the true model for all of us.

 --Dr. Brender posted on Facebook after the tour

-Dr. Brender is a retired Clinical Professor of Surgery from America, and the year of 2008 witnessed the beginning of his story.
-One day, he received a letter from the People to People Ambassador Programs regarding his joining a surgical delegation to Cambodia and Vietnam, whose mission was to evaluate the surgical care being provided and to get involved in helping to improve medical condition in both nations.
+Dr. Brender is a retired Clinical Professor of Surgery from America, and the year 2008 witnessed the beginning of his story.
+One day, he received a letter from the People to People Ambassador Program regarding his joining a surgical delegation to Cambodia and Vietnam, whose mission was to evaluate the surgical care being provided and to get involved in helping to improve the medical condition in both nations.

 Dr. Brender participated in the mission and went to Asia, but he didn't realize this tour would be a big shock for him until he visited two sites in Phnom Penh, Cambodia.
 "Walking through the Toul Sleng Genocide Museum and the Killing Fields, learning of the 1.7 million Cambodians murdered by the Khmer Rouge brought back memories of my own family's slaughters by the Nazis during World War II", Dr. Brender said, "And I wanted to do something meaningful for Cambodian people."

-Since then, Dr. Brender started his Mission in Cambodia with doing good deeds in medical treatment for locals: bringing donated supplies to hospitals, doing volunteer surgery operations for the patients, teaching techniques and giving presentations to the medical students and staff in universities…
+Since then, Dr. Brender started his Mission in Cambodia by doing good deeds in medical treatment for locals: bringing donated supplies to hospitals, doing volunteer surgery operations for the patients, teaching techniques and giving presentations to the medical students and staff in universities…

-Dr. Brender was giving donations to the hospital.
+Dr. Brender Was Giving Donations to the Hospital

 On arrival at Siem Reap Provincial Hospital, Dr. Brender was asked to help with a laparoscopic cholecystectomy in the next morning.
-"I say Yes to them, because this is the purpose of the trip: to help, teach and do surgery," Dr. Brender expressed.
+"I say Yes to them because this is the purpose of the trip: to help, teach and do surgery," Dr. Brender expressed.

-On the next day, after the operation got started for a while, these surgeons had a combination of problems: The trocars had been reused so many times that a blade, which supposed to cut through the fascia in placing the port, was missing – the medical condition here was very poor, and they had to deal with the problem like this from time to time.
+On the next day, after the operation got started for a while, these surgeons had a combination of problems: The trocars had been reused so many times that a blade, which was supposed to cut through the fascia in placing the port, was missing - the medical condition here was very poor, and they had to deal with the problem like this from time to time.

 "Finally we carefully got the trocar in only to find dense adhesions in the right upper quadrant where the gallbladder is," Dr. Brender said, "In addition all they had I finally said - patient safety first.
 We opened and within 10 minutes I cut the adhesions, found the gallbladder, and removed it."
 Luckily, the operation was a success.

-Dr. Brender was in the operation.
+Dr. Brender Was in the Operation

-It is hard to tell that how many people have been beneficial from Dr. Brender's missions so far.
-Take his Mission 6 as an example, Dr. Brender and his team donated 42 pulse oximeters to 7 different medical groups.
-These can be used to measure the blood oxygenation and are used in surgery and critical care.
-It is a kind of portable and rechargeable electronic device and can be used over and over again.
+It is hard to tell how many people have been beneficial from Dr. Brender's missions so far.
+Take Mission 6 as an example, Dr. Brender and his team donated 42 pulse oximeters to 7 different medical groups.
+These can be used to measure blood oxygenation and are used in surgery and critical care.
+It is a kind of portable and rechargeable electronic device that can be used over and over again.
 Now, his missions may have benefited hundreds, or possibly thousands of patients in Cambodia.

 -Was there any moment you think of giving up?